Workplaces have evolved since the Labour Relations Code was last updated in 1988.

 Changes to existing laws

-Below is an outline of the upcoming changes to the Labour Relations Code.
+Below is an outline of changes to the Labour Relations Code now in effect.

 - In unfair labour practice complaints involving discipline, dismissal or other alleged intimidation of an employee, the employer will be required to prove the action it took does not constitute an unfair labour practice, rather than requiring the employee to try to prove that it does.
 In these situations, the employer is the only party that really knows and can explain why the action was taken.